leomarcov/debian-openbox/README.md

 ## Customize
 The script can be easily customized.
 Each `install.sh` script placed in a subdirectory are automatillacy recognized by `install`.
   * For remove action simply delete the action directory.
-  * For add action simply add new folder and place the install script `install.sh` and dependences.
-The script must have this header:
+  * For add action simply add new folder and place inside `install.sh` script and dependences. `install.sh` script must have this header:
   ```
   #!/bin/bash
   # ACTION: Description of the action